 The Colorado State Recreational Trails Grant Program funds projects for large recreational trail grants, small recreational trail grants, trail planning, and trail support grants.
 This program is a partnership among:

-2016 - 2017 Non-Motorized Trails Grant Applications
+2017 – 2018 Non-Motorized Trails Grant Applications

 Non-Motorized Trail Grants

-The ranked applications are submitted to the State Trails Committee which evaluates and recommends projects to the Parks and Wildlife Commission and Great Outdoors Colorado Board.
+- The ranked applications are then passed to the State Trails Committee which evaluates the applications in ranked order and recommends funding strategies to the CPW Commission.

 State Trails staff and grant reviewers cannot comment on the status of a grant application until the evaluation and scoring process is completed.